tryscer/flock/flock-music.md

 ​	Through the doorway I can see Barry putting his hand on the phone.
 He draws a deep breath.
 A big, fake smile spreads upon his face.
 He puts the receiver to his ear.
 I can hear him say, "Father, good afternoon!"
 ​	Mr. Evans' secretary says, "I told Mr. Evans, I said so myself, I said 'Don't hire those Pillar people, their manager sounds shady. *And* she's a woman.'
 But would men listen?"
 ​	Cindy whispers, "You're here for a hot second and you claim possession of everything you see.
 What does that tell you?"
-​	Eleanore whispers back, "You try to buy everything you see, what does that tell you?"
+​	Eleanore whispers back, "You try to buy everything you see, with cash or stuffed animals, what does that tell you?"
 ​	Mr. Evans' secretary says, "I can also hear you now, girls.
 Kindly take it outside."
 ​	"I tried to warn them, miss," says Tim.
 ​	"You're on thin ice too, young man.
 Anyway, Dahlia, that is not the hottest story of the day--" ​	I look at Barry; he's holding the receiver to his ear but not saying anything.
 His lips are pursed and the blood is fast drawing away from his face.
 I look the other way: Cindy and Eleanore are standing outside, arguing.
 I summon some courage and walk up to Tim.
 ​	"So," I say.
 "Do you think we'll get to see the Pillars again?"
-​	Mr. Evans' secretary says, "Apparently, there was some top banana's son here at the fair tonight, and while all this brouhaha was happenin' and Mr. Evans had to go over there to straighten things up--"
+​	Mr. Evans' secretary says, "Apparently, there's some top banana's son here at the fair today, and while all this brouhaha was happenin' and Mr. Evans had to go over there to straighten things up--"
 ​	I watch Barry, receiver to ear, as he's slowly deflating.
 ​	"Aha," he says.
-"Aha, yessir."
+"I mean -- yessir."
-​	Mr. Evans' secretary says, "--so he had to tell that kid's dad the boy was dancing with a *black girl*."
+​	Mr. Evans' secretary says, "--so he had to tell that kid's dad that his boy was dancing with a *black girl*."
 ​	Cindy comes back, her face very red.
-​	"Well," she tells me, "I have nowhere to sleep tonight."
+​	"Well," she tells me, "now I have nowhere to sleep."
-​	Outside, Eleanore is smoking a cigarette.
+​	I try to feel sad for her but fail.
+Outside, Eleanore is smoking a cigarette.
 Back in the inner office, a shrunken version of Barry is putting down the telephone receiver.
-He ambles, slowly, back to us.
-His face is as red as Cindy's.
+He ambles slowly back to us.
+His face is about as red as Cindy's.
 ​	"Well," he says.
-"We're getting in the car right now and we're going back home."
+"We're getting in the car right now and we're going right back home."
 ​	We all walk back to the car park in silence.

+"Look at the bright side, Cind."
+​	"What bright side?"
+​	We two keep to the back of the procession, whispering.
+​	"That you don't have to tell Barry that you're leaving."
+​	Cindy laughs; it's not a happy laugh.
+I hug her and I can feel in the way she doesn't lean into my smile how unhappy she is.
+I feel ashamed at how jubilant I feel inside.
+​	"I really thought I'm getting away this time," she says.
+​	"I know how you feel," I say and pat her head.
+"I thought I'll be seeing my first show today."
+​	"Yeah, roughly the same thing."
+​	I link my hand through hers.
+"We'll have a big slumber party when we get back," I tell her.
+"Just you and me."
+​​
+The car park is a dusty field right in view of Mr. Evans's office.
+Barry's car is waiting for us, red and white and smoking.
+​	"What's that smoke coming out of your car?" asks Eleanore.
+​	Barry pricks his ears, alarmed; then his muscles go limp.
+​	"I have a pretty good idea," he says.
+​	We near the car and Barry opens the back door.
+Eddie sits inside, still in his mechanic's overalls, smoking a cigarette.
+​	"Are those my cigarettes?"
+Barry asks him.
+​	"Shut up and listen," says Eddie.
+"Hi, Alice."
+​	"Hi Eddie," I say.
+I'm hoping Tim notices how popular I've become with the boys.
+​	Eddie says, "We have a serious situation on our hand, Barry."
+​	Barry says, "Yeah, we kind of really do, so if you don't mind stepping out of my, you know, vehicle..."
+​	Eddie says, "I'm not kidding, Barry.
+It was revealed to me by trustworthy sources that the police are in this very moment looking for an individual bearing a striking, but unfortunate, resemblance to yours truly..."
+​	Barry says, "Eddie -- or Edwardo -- or whatever -- I'm not in the mood, alright?"
+​	Eddie reaches out from inside the car and grabs Barry by his shirt collar.
+"Barry," he says, "they're not only looking for my dead ringer.
+They're looking for his known accomplices."

 ​